Vedant00Maske/RAG_medical-AIchatbot/README.md

 # Medical-Chatbot

-> **Note:** This project uses the Llama2 model, which runs locally on your machine.
+> **Note:** This project uses the Llama2 model(it being a free model to run with local resources), which runs locally on your machine.
 Due to this, online deployment is **not possible** for this project.

 ## How to Run Locally